Strawberries

 Strawberry varieties fall into two main categories; short day varieties and day neutral varieties.
 The biggest difference being that the fruiting peak falls at a different time, so if you plant a mixture of these varieties you will be harvesting fruit for a longer period.

-Day neutral varieties, in contrast, will fruit any time of the year when the temperatures are warm enough for growth.
+Day Neutral varieties, in contrast, will fruit any time of the year when the temperatures are warm enough for growth.
 These varieties tend not to have such a large flush of fruit at once but produce consistently for a longer period.
 Day neutral varieties include Aromas, Albion and Cabrillo.

 Feeding and Maintaining

-Strawberries benefit from an annual dressing of lime or gypsum plus fertiliser at planting time, followed by an application of again in September or October.
-Ican Organic Vegetable Fertiliser or Tui Strawberry Food is a good option.
+• Strawberries benefit from an annual dressing of lime or gypsum plus fertiliser at planting time, followed by an application of again in September or October.
+‘Ican Organic Vegetable Fertiliser’ or ‘Ican Berry Food’ are a good options for use in garden beds or large planter boxes.
+Using a specially blended fertiliser such as ‘Ican Berry Food’ contains the appropriate proportions of NPK and trace elements for optimum results.

-Strawberries like a good moisture level but not wet conditions.
-Watering in dry periods is beneficial.
-Water early in the day or at a time when foliage and fruit dry quickly so as to minimise botrytis fruit rot.
+• Strawberries like a good moisture level but not wet conditions.
+While they like to be well drained, plants will need to be watered during the summer months.
+Watering is best done early in the morning or at a time when foliage and fruit dry quickly as to reduce the rick of humidity build up and minimise botrytis fruit rot.

 Strawberry plants will produce good crops for three years after which time the ‘mother’ plants are best thrown out.
 The plants will generally produce runners each season during late summer.
 In the first year it is beneficial for the next years fruit production if these are removed before growing too much as they will drain the plant of energy that will benefit next seasons fruit.
-However in the 2nd and third season saving some runners and replanting will allow you to replenish or enlarge your strawberry patch.
+However in the second and third season saving some runners and replanting will allow you to replenish or enlarge your strawberry patch.

-For plants that are starting their 2nd or third season all the dead leaves from the previous season should be pruned off and removed during winter.
+For plants that are starting their second or third season all the dead leaves from the previous season should be pruned off and removed during winter.
 This helps minimise the hosting of pests and diseases.
 Plants should then be fertilised in August or early September.

 Strawberries are relatively pest free, just keep an eye out for slugs during spring which may eat the new leaves, and the occurrence of aphids and mites during the summer months, which may require control using bee friendly ‘Yates Mavrik’.